ESSI-Lab/DAB/README.md

 </li>
 </ul>

-Since 2012, the DAB framework has been leveraged by GEO as **GEO-DAB**, the brokerage component of the GEOSS Common Infrastructure (GCI; or GEOSS platform).
-GEO DAB is being operated and managed by CNR-IIA on its cloud infrastructure, it connects over 150 information systems that allow the search of over 400 million data (granules), and relative access if allowed by the provider.
+As from 2012, the DAB technology has been utilized by GEO (the Group of Earth Observation) as the enabling component of the **GEO-DAB**: the brokerage data services middleware of the GEOSS (Global Earth Observation System of Systems) platform (formerly known as GCI).
+GEO-DAB is deployed and operated on a scalable cloud infrastructure.
+In 2021, the GEO-DAB has connected over 190 different geospatial information systems, which allow the search and discovery of more than 10 million datasets, consisting of over 1 billion single downloadable data files (i.e. data granules in GEO jargon).
+A useful reference is: <code><a href="https://www.sciencedirect.com/science/article/abs/pii/S1364815215000481">Stefano Nativi, Paolo Mazzetti, Mattia Santoro, Fabrizio Papeschi, Max Craglia, Osamu Ochiai, Big Data challenges in building the Global Earth Observation System of Systems, Environmental Modelling & Software, Volume 68, 2015, Pages 1-26.</a></code>

 [More info on GEO-DAB](https://www.geodab.net/)